Advanced Synthesis & Catalysis

 Tables should be constructed using the table function in Word; do not make tables using the tabulator.
 Footnotes in tables are denoted [a], [b], [c], etc. All graphics in tables need to be embedded in the table where they belong, and for revised and final manuscript files, also supplied as separate graphics.
-When a table consists mainly of graphic elements, the entire body of the table should be prepared with a drawing program such as ChemDraw.
+When a table consists mainly of graphic elements, the entire body of the table should be prepared in ChemDraw using the alignment function (do not use the ChemDraw table tool) and uploaded as a single ChemDraw file.
 In this case, the title and the footnotes of the table remain as text in the manuscript and not as part of the graphic.

 Illustrations (structural formulas, figures, schemes) must be readable after reduction to a one-column (8.5 cm wide) or two-column format (17.7 cm wide).
 We recommend use of the "Adv.
 Synth.
 Catal.
 Document" style sheet, which is supplied with ChemDraw and can also be downloaded from the Advanced Synthesis & Catalysis website at http://asc.wiley-vch.de/.
 The settings are: One-Column Drawing Width 13 cm, Two-Column Drawing Width 26.7 cm; Caption and Label Font: Helvetica or Arial [Symbol Font for minus (− not -) or multiplication (× not x) signs], Font Style Standard, Font Size 10 pt; Chain Angle 120°, Bond Spacing 18% of length, Fixed Length 17 pt, Bold Width 2 pt, Line Width 1 pt, Margin Width 1.6 pt, Hash Spacing 2.5 pt.
 Illustrations not prepared with ChemDraw need to be supplied as TIFF, JPG or PDF files with high resolution.